Architecture of Algeria: Palace and domestic architecture

 The residential palace of the ruler in Algiers, the Janina or Jenina ('Little Garden'), was situated at the center of a larger palatial complex known as the Dar as-Sultan in the lower part of the city.
 This complex served as the ruling palace until 1816, when the Dey moved to the qasba following a British bombardment of the city that year.
 According to some historical descriptions, the complex included two major courtyards.
 The second courtyard was smaller than the first one but contained at its center a large fountain with a square basin.
 In one corner of this courtyard a wide staircase gave access to a gallery that led towards the throne of the ruler of Algiers.
 The gallery was lined with marble columns on either side, paved with ceramic tiles, and contained at its center a jet fountain with an octagonal basin.
 Next to the palace was an official mosque, the al-Sa'ida Mosque, built by Muhammad Ibn 'Uthman in the 18th century (as mentioned above).
 After the French conquest in 1830, however, most of the lower city of Algiers, including the Dar al-Sultan and its mosque, was demolished and replaced with European style streets and buildings.
 As a result, most of the pre-19th-century historic fabric of the city remaining today is found in the upper city, now known as the Casbah (the name being applied generally rather than only to the former citadel).

 Only one example of architecture from the Dar al-Sultan complex has survived today, the Dar 'Aziza Bint al-Bey, a small palace which was converted into the archbishop's residence during the colonial period.
 It is believed to have been built in the 16th century, though its surrounding environment has changed significantly.
 It was originally on a sloping site and had several stories.
 Its original ground floor, somewhat like a basement, contained storerooms, kitchens, stables, and shops along its exterior, but these have since disappeared and the floor above it has become the ground floor.
 The main building is a two-story structure centered around an internal square courtyard (the wast ad-dar or 'center of the house').
 The courtyard is ringed on all four sides by a two-story gallery with pointed horseshoe arches supported on marble columns.
 Diverse ceramic tiles, carved stucco, lattice windows, and a fountain are used for decoration, with the decoration generally increasing in richness on the upper level.
-The rooms of the upper story are also grander and included the main reception hall.
+The rooms of the upper story are also grander and include the main reception hall.
 A grand staircase leads from the floor of this courtyard to an annex, the dwira (also transliterated as douira, meaning a smaller house or apartment), which was partly demolished in the 19th century.
 The grand staircase itself is unusual in North African domestic architecture of this period and suggests that the builders may have been familiar with European architecture.